Françoise, duchesse de Praslin: Biography

-The controversy created by the death of the duc and duchesse contributed to the start of the French Revolution of 1848.
+French society was still reverberating from the aristocratic Teste–Cubières political corruption scandal which was revealed in May 1847.
+The controversy created by the death of the duc and duchesse further contributed to the start of the French Revolution of 1848.
 The couple were considered members of the royal court of the King Louis Philippe I and their scandals added to the public feeling that the King and his court were not trustworthy or honorable.
 King Louis was forced to abdicate the throne and he fled to England where he lived the rest of his life.

 During this time period, the family owned Vaux-le-Vicomte and had a residence in Paris.

 In popular culture

 Writer Rachel Field, who claimed Henriette Deluzy was her great-aunt, wrote a novel about the events titled All This, and Heaven Too, which was released in 1938.
 In 1940, a film was made of the same name All This, and Heaven Too, in which the duchess was portrayed by actress Barbara O'Neil, the duke by Charles Boyer and Bette Davis portraying Henriette Deluzy.
 O'Neil was nominated for the Academy Award for Best Supporting Actress for her performance as the duchess, and the film was nominated for Best Picture of the Year.